 The laws that create and govern STRS Ohio neither promise nor fund health care.
 STRS Ohio's primary obligation is to provide a monthly pension to eligible retirees.
 STRS Ohio offers medical, dental and vision coverage to eligible service retirement and disability benefit recipients, beneficiaries and survivors.
-Members retiring on or after Aug.
-1, 2023, must have at least 20 years of service credit to qualify for coverage.
-At least 15 years of service credit is required for members retiring before Aug.
-1, 2023.
+Currently, members must have at least 20 years of service credit to qualify for coverage.
 Coverage is also offered to eligible dependents.

 If a disability recipient later applies for service retirement, the recipient must have at least 20 years of service credit to qualify for coverage if granted disability benefits on or after Aug.
 1, 2023.
-At least 15 years of service credit is required if granted disability benefits before Aug.
-1, 2023.

-Please refer to the Health Care section of our website for eligibility requirements, plan information and monthly premiums.
+Please refer to the STRS Ohio Health Care Program Guide and Health Care section of our website for detailed information about the STRS Ohio Health Care Program including eligibility requirements, Medicare enrollment, plan information and monthly premiums.
 You can also use your Online Personal Account to review your plan options and premiums.

 Medical coverage is limited for individuals not eligible for Medicare who are employed in a public or private position.
-Employed retirees are eligible only for secondary coverage through STRS Ohio's Basic Plan if they:
+Employed retirees are eligible only for secondary coverage through STRS Ohio's Aetna Basic Plan when they:

-- Are eligible for medical and prescription drug coverage through their employer, or - Hold a position for which similarly situated employees are eligible for medical and prescription coverage at the same cost as full-time employees.
+- Are eligible for medical and prescription coverage through their employer, or - Hold a position for which similarly situated employees are eligible for medical and prescription coverage.

 ^{}The STRS Ohio Health Care Program is not guaranteed.
-STRS Ohio may change or discontinue all or part of the program for all or a class of eligible benefit recipients and covered dependents at any time.
+STRS Ohio may change or discontinue all or part of the program for all or a class of eliqible benefit recipients and covered dependents at any time.